 Choosing simplicity helps us regain our focus.
 When we let go of the things of this life and focus on the eternal God, we gain a laser focus on that which lasts forever.

-These three foundation habits – sizing opportunity, working hard and staying humble, and focusing – found in every person who plays to win, create A Higher Standard that sets a person apart.
+These foundation habits – sizing opportunity, working hard and staying humble, and focusing – found in every person who plays to win, create A Higher Standard that sets a person apart.